QR Code stands for Quick Response Code. Concept of QR code was brought in under GST laws through Invoicing Rules of CGST Rules 2017.

 Due to difficulties faced by industry participants in the implementation of provisions of QR Code, Government has provided a relaxation till 31st March 2021.

-In its relaxation, it has waived the penalty leviable under section 125 of CGST Act 2017 for non compliance of provisions of Notification No. 14/2020, subject to the condition that the said person complies with the provisions of the said notification from the 01st day of April, 2021.
+In its relaxation, it has waived the penalty leviable under section 125 of CGST Act 2017 for non compliance of provisions of Notification No. 14/2020.

 Content of QR Code

-Government has not provide any information for content of QR Code to be printed under these provisions.
-However, in the provisions of E-invoice, it has provided an illustrative list of particulars which must be available in QR Code, as given below:
+CBIC through its Circular 146/02/2021 dated 11/02/2021 has provided the content of QR Code to be printed under these provisions.
+It has provided the list of particulars which must be available in QR Code, as given below: